janglin/crypto-pkcs7-example/README.md

 ====================

-An example taken from the site below for posteriety (requires pycrypto) and getting up to speed quickly
+An example taken from the site below for posteriety (requires pycrypto) and getting up to speed

     from Crypto.Cipher import AES
     from pkcs7 import PKCS7Encoder